Ponman: Plot

-Ajesh pleads with Mariano, explaining the deal, but Mariano coldly refuses, claiming it’s not his problem.
+Ajesh pleads with Mariyano, explaining the deal, but Mariyano coldly refuses, claiming it's not his problem.
 He declares that he won't be returning the gold as it is rightfully his and he intends to give it away to his younger sister on her marriage.
-An argument ensues, ending with Mariano stabbing Ajesh and leaving him injured.
-When Mariano returns home, Steffi notices blood on his knife and senses something is wrong.
-The next day, Bruno arrives to take Steffi home, but Mariano ensures all the gold remains with him before letting her go.
+An argument ensues, ending with Mariyano stabbing Ajesh and leaving him injured.
+When Mariyano returns home, Steffi notices blood on his knife and senses something is wrong.
+The next day, Bruno arrives to take Steffi home, but Mariyano ensures all the gold remains with him before letting her go.

-Steffi and Bruno track down Ajesh’s home and discover his impoverished background—his mother and sister struggle as daily wage laborers.
-His mother, unaware of what happened, simply asks Steffi to tell Ajesh to call home, as she hasn’t heard from him in days.
+Steffi and Bruno track down Ajesh's home and discover his impoverished background—his mother and sister struggle as daily wage laborers.
+His mother, unaware of what happened, simply asks Steffi to tell Ajesh to call home, as she hasn't heard from him in days.
 This deeply affects Steffi, making her realize the injustice done to him.

-Determined to set things right, Steffi attempts to steal the gold from Mariano but gets caught and publicly humiliated by him.
-Ajesh, now recovered, returns to confront Mariano once again, vowing not to leave without his rightful share.
+Determined to set things right, Steffi attempts to steal the gold from Mariyano but gets caught and publicly humiliated by him.
+Ajesh, now recovered, returns to confront Mariyano once again, vowing not to leave without his rightful share.

-On the night of the island’s grand church feast, Mariano has Steffi wear part of the gold, while the rest remains in his pocket.
+On the night of the island's grand church feast, Mariyano has Steffi wear part of the gold, while the rest remains in his pocket.
 Spotting them at the church, Ajesh devises a plan.
-He sneaks to Mariano’s prawn farm and calls him, threatening to open the floodgates and release all the prawns into the open water—destroying his livelihood.
-Furious, Mariano rushes to stop him, leading to a final, intense confrontation.
-In the struggle, Ajesh traps Mariano’s hand in heavy machinery and retrieves exactly 12 sovereigns of gold—what he was owed.
+He sneaks to Mariyano's prawn farm and calls him, threatening to open the floodgates and release all the prawns into the open water—destroying his livelihood.
+Furious, Mariyano rushes to stop him, leading to a final, intense confrontation.
+In the struggle, Ajesh traps Mariyano's hand in heavy machinery and retrieves exactly 12 sovereigns of gold—what he was owed.

 Before leaving, he finds Steffi still waiting at the church.
-Thanking her for her help, he prepares to depart, but she confesses she cannot return to Mariano’s abusive household.
+Thanking her for her help, he prepares to depart, but she confesses she cannot return to Mariyano's abusive household.
 Without hesitation, Ajesh offers her a way out.
 As they sail away together, he tells her, “You don’t need gold.
 You are valuable even without it.”
 They leave the island, choosing freedom over the weight of their past.